farmbotgianpaolo/lambda-bitbucket-claudia-api/README.md

 ### HOW THIS API WORKS:

-The main script launched on local.js (or on lambda.handler if on lambda) instantiates an Express application that will require a router on `app/route/index.js`.
-The router script has sa main route `"/"` that answers with the following json:
+The main script launched on __local.js__ (or on __lambda.handler__ if on lambda) instantiates an Express application that will require a router on `app/route/index.js`.
+The router script has 2 routes.
+The main route `"/"` answers with the following json:

 ```javascript
 {